Multimodal Classification via Total Correlation Maximization: Related Works

-\paragraph{Information Theory with Multimodal Learning} Multimodal learning~\citep{CLIP,q2v,Refining,yu2025vismem} aims to simultaneously understand and integrate information from multiple modalities (such as text, images, audio, etc.) for learning and reasoning.
-For information theory with multimodal learning, mutual information quantifies the correlation between two variables in terms of their distribution.
-Recent works~\citep{MINE, InfoNet, SePer} have leveraged neural networks to estimate mutual information, bridging the gap between deep learning and information theory.
-In contrastive learning, the InfoNCE~\citep{InfoNCE} loss serves as a lower bound estimate of mutual information, providing a solid theoretical foundation for its use.
-As more applications~\citep{related_works_01_SimCLR,CLIP,TAI++,CoVLR,RPRCR} demonstrate the effectiveness of the InfoNCE loss, the validity of the underlying mutual information theory has been further validated.
-For more than two variables, total correlation~\citep{TC} extends mutual information and serves as a measure of the interdependence among multiple variables.
-In \citep{related_works_02_MVRL_TC}, the authors applied total correlation in the Multi-View Representation Learning problem and achieved promising results, demonstrating the utility of total correlation in multi-variable scenarios.
+\paragraph{Information Theory with Multimodal Learning} In information theory, mutual information quantifies the correlation between two variables in terms of their distribution.
+Recent works~\cite{MINE, InfoNet} have leveraged neural networks to estimate mutual information, bridging the gap between deep learning and information theory.
+In contrastive learning, the InfoNCE~\cite{InfoNCE} loss serves as a lower bound estimate of mutual information, providing a solid theoretical foundation for its use.
+As more applications~\cite{related_works_01_SimCLR, CLIP} demonstrate the effectiveness of the InfoNCE loss, the validity of the underlying mutual information theory has been further validated.
+For more than two variables, total correlation~\cite{TC} extends mutual information and serves as a measure of the interdependence among multiple variables.
+In \cite{related_works_02_MVRL_TC}, the authors applied total correlation in the Multi-View Representation Learning problem and achieved promising results, demonstrating the utility of total correlation in multi-variable scenarios.